 Chhattisgarh is presently one of the few states that have surplus power.
 Korba district in Chhattisgarh is known as the power capital of India.
 It is also among the few profitable states in terms of utility-based electricity.
-As of April 2021, Chhattisgarh had a total installed power-generation capacity of 13,076.27 MW, comprising 8,229.83 MW under private utilities, 1,971.05 MW (state utilities) and 2,875.39 MW (central utilities).
-Energy requirement in the state was 27,303 million units in 2019-20.
+As of May 2023, Chhattisgarh had a total installed power generation capacity of 13,804.02 MW, comprising 8,957.62 MW under private utilities, 1,971.05 MW under state utilities, and 2,875.25 MW under central utilities.

 Mineral resources are Chhattisgarh's biggest strength.
 It is a leading producer of minerals such as coal, iron ore and dolomite.
 Moreover, considerable reserves of bauxite, limestone and quartzite are available in the state.
 The state accounts for 35.4% of tin ore reserves of India.
 Chhattisgarh is the only state in India that produced tin concentrates.